 This course provides students with an introduction to the field of organizational communication as it exists within the discipline of Communication Studies.
 Through a survey of traditional and contemporary theories used to study the relationship between communication and organization, students are asked to analyze, compare, and apply theory to gain an appreciation for how communication scholars ask questions and study modern organizations in contemporary society.
 Specific theories covered include bureaucracy, rationality, power, systems, inter-organizational relationships, culture, conflict, race, gender, technology, and globalization.
 Throughout the course, theory will be applied to examples from a range of organizations including for-profit, government, educational institutions, civil sector, and virtual organizations.

 This course introduces the discipline of Communication Studies through the allied fields of media and cultural studies.
 Students gain foundational understanding in methods and critical approaches to contemporary media.
-The course begins with a survey of media structures and institutions (questions of media role in democracy), media texts and genres (questions of media form), and media and identity (questions of representation).
-The course transitions from this overview into topical or thematic views of media.
-Topics may include: (1) representation and ideology with attention to race and gender; (2) trauma and torture pre and post 9-11; (3) memories of war, trauma, and immigration with attention to imperialism, race, and gender; (4) media and social/economic systems; (5) public sphere deliberation and media as democratic processes; or (6) Disney Culture.
+The course begins with a survey of media structures and institutions (questions of media's role in democracy), media texts and genres (questions of media's form), and media and identity (questions of representation).
+The course transitions from this overview into specific analysis of media texts.

 This course uses rhetorical and argumentation theory to introduce students to the discipline of Communication Studies.
 Students gain foundational understanding of the concepts, theories, and methods related to the study of American civic rhetoric.
 This course begins with a brief introduction to key concepts in rhetorical studies and then examines key examples of American civic rhetoric that have shaped the political culture of the United States throughout its history.